Website & blogs © Louis Kraft 2013-2020

 NPS Wynkoop brochure errors & omissions

 Errors are errors and the blatant ones directly related to Wynkoop shouldn’t be repeated ad nauseam in print.
 They should be pointed out.
 Also, the NPS also lost focus of their topic and because of this (or perhaps because the writers had no clue what Wynkoop did and/or way-too often omitted what Wynkoop did).
 Some of these omissions are as large and glaring as the errors.
-Fear not, for I have no intention of pointing out poor English or spelling errors in this blog (at least I hope not).
+Fear not, for I have no intention of pointing out the NPS’s poor English or spelling errors in this blog (at least I hope not).
 The brochure headings are listed as in the original NPS Wynkoop brochure draft supplied me.

 Early Years (1836-1861)